-The display on the left (it's from Reunion for Mac) is basically a cover page for information about thousands of people.
+The display on the left is basically a cover page for information about thousands of people.
 You may browse through it interactively, starting with an individual from the index or a family surname.
 From there, you can look for the person’s ancestors, spouse, or children.
-Because there’s so much information, a desktop computer with a big screen will probably be the best option.
-The displays are not very well suited for portable devices or small browser windows.
-You may also open the display in a new tab for additional space.
+Because there’s so much information, a desktop computer may be a good option, but it will work on a tablet or smartphone.
+I would suggest that you open the display in a new tab for the extra space.

 Interestingly, DNA is starting to play an occasional role in resolving controversies.
 Presumably this will grow exponentially as data bases become larger.

 Please feel free to ask me if you have questions about something that isn’t shown here.
 I encourage people to contact me about areas of original research, because there may be materials or questions beyond those shown here.
-I regret, however, that I will not be able to accomodate requests for bulk transfers in GEDCOM or other exchange formats.
+I will respectfully decline, however, any requests for bulk transfers in GEDCOM or other exchange formats.

 Family tree updated August 5, 2021